John Wayne Casserole

 • Water

-• Frozen corn niblets – Thawed.
+• Frozen corn niblets – Thawed before adding to prevent excess liquid.

 John Wayne Casserole ingredients with labels.